penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ## Conclusion

-With this, we conclude our journey through setting up Zabbix and configuring it with MySQL or PostgreSQL on RHEL-based systems and Ubuntu.
+With this, we conclude our journey through setting up Zabbix and configuring it with MySQL or PostgreSQL on RHEL or SUSE-based systems or Ubuntu.
 We have walked through the essential steps of preparing the environment, installing the necessary components, and ensuring a fully functional Zabbix server.
 From database selection to web frontend configuration with Nginx, each decision has been aimed at creating a robust and